Student Finance 2026/27: What to Expect

 ℹ️Remember

 Tuition fees are paid directly to your university via the Tuition Fee Loan — you never see this money in your bank account.
-You only repay it after graduation when earning above the threshold.
+You only repay it after graduation when earning above the threshold (£25,000 for Plan 5).

 If you're starting university in September 2026, you'll be on Plan 5.
-The repayment threshold is expected to remain frozen at £25,000 until April 2029.
+This is the newest repayment plan introduced in August 2023.
+Here are the confirmed details:

 Repayment Threshold